dhlwing/bdSync/README.md

       >notice：
       use `which php` to find where is the php installed

-3. Use browser to get access_token by what you should to do
+3. Use browser to allowed bdSync have permission to visite your baidu netdisk
-4. Modify notify.sh to monitor the dir what you want to sync to your baidu netdisk and use this command
+4. Modify notify.sh to monitor the dir what you want to sync to your baidu netdisk,after that, use this command

     	nohup ./notify.sh &
-5. for more infomation ,type this command:
+5. for more infomation,type this command:

 		php ./main.php -h